-Lastly, this rangefinder comes with a black font LCD Screen.
+Lastly, the Bushnell-202208 rangefinder comes with a black font LCD Screen.
 Hence, reading the screen might be difficult in dark regions.
 Albeit, if the lighting conditions are not too low, hunters will seamlessly read measurements from the screen.

 - 4X21mm objective magnification lens

 - Compact, portable and easy to use

 - High speed and accurate results

 - No angle compensation